Inside Nintendo's classic games console

 Lots of people know the Nintendo Entertainment System.
 Fewer know the Japanese console it was based on, the Nintendo Family Computer, also known as the Famicom.
 We'll take a look inside the Famicom and its accessories, including a unique disk system attachment.

-Lifting the top off of the disk drive housing exposes a battery compartment.
+Inside the Disk Drive Chassis Lifting the top off of the disk drive housing exposes a battery compartment.
 Accessible from a door on the top of the unit, this compartment holds six C-cell batteries.
 The drive also accepts power from an AC adapter, but Nintendo included the battery option in case the Famicom and a TV set already occupied the nearest power outlet.
 Below the battery compartment is the disk drive mechanism itself, which you'll see more of in a moment.

 Inside the Cartridge Famicom cartridges were generally constructed of two molded plastic halves that snapped together without screws.
 Inside is a printed circuit board with either discrete ROM packages or "glob-tops," in which the silicon chips containing the game data are encased in a blob of resin.
 Unlike the NES, the Famicom had no one standard cartridge design.
 Different game manufacturers crafted their own carts, some of which you can see here.
 The tan cartridge in the middle even contains an LED that lights up when the system is powered on.